NC Algorithms for Computing a Perfect Matching and a Maximum Flow in One-Crossing-Minor-Free Graphs: Structural Decomposition

 Additionally we can check which pieces are planar, and find a planar embedding for the planar pieces, in NC~\cite{JaSim-SICOMP-82}.

 It will be convenient to define one more tool, a structural decomposition of our structural decomposition.
 It is the \emph{heavy path decomposition} of a tree (the tree describing the structural decomposition).

-If any tree $T$ is given an arbitrary root, it may be decomposed into paths by choosing at each non-leaf node of the tree a single child, the one with the most descendants (counting each node as one of its own descendants, and choosing arbitrarily in case of ties).
+\begin{definition} If any tree $T$ is given an arbitrary root, it may be decomposed into paths by choosing at each non-leaf node of the tree a single child, the one with the most descendants (counting each node as one of its own descendants, and choosing arbitrarily in case of ties).
 The chosen parent-child edges link together to form a cover of $T$ by vertex-disjoint paths, including some length-zero paths for unchosen leaf vertices.
 These paths are the \emph{heavy paths} of the decomposition.
-Each heavy path (other than the one containing the root vertex) has a \emph{parent path}, the path containing the parent of the topmost vertex in the path.
-We may define the \emph{rank} of a heavy path whose root has $k$ descendants to be $\lfloor\log_2 k\rfloor$.
-An example is shown in \autoref{fig:heavypath}.
+Each heavy path (other than the one containing the root of the tree) has a \emph{parent path}, the path containing the parent of the topmost vertex in the path.
+We may define the \emph{rank} of a heavy path whose topmost vertex has $k$ descendants to be $\lfloor\log_2 k\rfloor$. \end{definition}